 “The Middle School is all about pulling together.
 By liaising with parents and working closely with pupils on an individual basis we try hard to realise their potential.
 Through weekly assemblies, and regular tutor time, pupils are encouraged to reflect on their role in the community of the Middle School, learn respect for others and appreciate the value of co-operation.”
 Andrew Bradshaw, Head of Middle School

 Every six weeks pupils and parents get a set of grades which gives an update of effort and attainment in all academic subjects.
 This gives an indication of likely GCSE grades.
 These grades are followed up by tutors and the Head of House who will monitor pupils’ performances against baseline data.
 Action plans are drawn up by pupils and tutors to help them focus on key targets.
 We feel that this atmosphere of positive self-reflection and aspiration is a key part of the pastoral life of the Middle School.

 Middle School pupils benefit from extensive and varied learning opportunities outside the classroom.
 Every pupil takes part in activities on Thursday afternoons.
 There are over twenty activities on offer including the Combined Cadet Force (CCF), a sports leadership course, primary and special school work and conservation activities such as beekeeping.
 In addition there are lunchtime and after school clubs.

 Sport plays a key role in Middle School life.
 Every pupil has one lesson of PE a week and at least one full afternoon of games.
-Options for girls include hockey, netball, rounders and athletics; for boys hockey, cricket and rugby are the main sports.
-There are also opportunities to try out many other sports including fives, squash, badminton among many others.
+Options for girls include hockey, netball, rounders and athletics; for boys, hockey, cricket and rugby are the main sports.
+There are also opportunities to try out many other sports including fives, squash and badminton among many others.
 Many school teams are county champions and have reached national finals in their sport.
 We’re proud to be one of the top hockey schools in the country.